By Gavriel Shohet, Paulina Hubli, Jeff Zabin and Orit Naomi - 5.20.2025

 Cybersecurity for restaurants in the era of cloud POS

-Additional tracks will focus on menu innovation, sustainability, and workforce development, creating a well-rounded agenda for operators across all segments.
+Additional tracks focused on menu innovation, sustainability, and workforce development, creating a well-rounded agenda for operators across all segments.

-The buzz around this year’s show isn’t just about bigger booths or shinier gadgets—it’s about urgency.
+The buzz around this year’s show wasn’t just about bigger booths or shinier gadgets—it was about urgency.
 The restaurant industry has reached a tipping point where digital transformation is no longer optional.
 With labor shortages still plaguing much of the sector and consumer expectations for speed, personalization, and quality at an all-time high, restaurant operators know they need to evolve—or be left behind.